Your home and your wellbeing: how to achieve a work-life balance while working from home

 The shift in stances was mirrored by job ads themselves, with the same report finding that the latest figures (May 14 2021) showed there were 306 positions posted with homeworking mentioned, compared to just 114 without.

 The ability to work from anywhere is one of the key components in achieving a good work-life balance.
-It’s for that reason that a separate Government report released in December of 2020 found that there were 22% more home-workers in rural areas than urban.
-The highest percentage of these (32% of all homeworkers) could be found in rural hamlets.
+It’s for that reason that a separate Government report released in January of 2022 found 25% of home workers lived in rural areas, while 16% lived in urban areas.
+The highest percentage of these (34% of all homeworkers) could be found in rural hamlets.

-With remote work offering the chance to ply your trade from practically anywhere, it’s perhaps no surprise that we’re seeing an exodus of people out of busy areas and into the relative comfort of the countryside.
+With remote work offering the chance to ply your trade from practically anywhere, it’s perhaps no surprise that we saw an exodus of people out of busy areas and into the relative comfort of the countryside, with plenty of stories about people wanting more space and less noise.
+In a survey of Londoners, 46% of those who wanted to move wanted to leave the city.

-Perhaps most tellingly of all, a report from The Gazette found 2 out of every 3 workers who wanted to leave their jobs in 2020 cited their decision was based on a desire to have a better work-life balance.
+Perhaps most tellingly of all, a report from The Gazette found two out of every three workers who wanted to leave their jobs in 2020 cited their decision was based on a desire to have a better work-life balance.

 Adjusting to working at home